 The calibration of the SLS requires observations from three or more views of the planar target.
 For each image, we need to extract the two series of ellipses corresponding to the printed and virtual markers.
 The ellipses corresponding to the printed markers are easily extracted under the projection of uniform white light (see Fig.3).
-However, to make the virtual markers visible to the camera, we need to synthesize an image of the virtual markers as they would be seen by the projector and then reproject them.
-This is possible is we recover the approximate homography between the target and projector.
+However, to obtain an image in which the virtual markers are visible, we need to synthesize an image of the virtual markers as they would be seen by the projector and then reproject them.
+This is made possible by recovering the approximate homography between the target and projector.
 In this context, an approximation of the homography is sufficient since we aim mainly to avoid interference of the projected pattern with the printed markers.
+Still, since the camera can exhibit significant radial lens distortion, we also estimate first order radial distortion.
+The three steps that are necessary to recover the target-to-projector homography are now described.